Brain Stimulation and Severe Depression

 Neurologist describe the device as something comparable to what a pacemaker does for the heart.
-The deep brain stimulation (DBS) comes from a tiny neurostimulator placed into the brain that sends out electrical impulses to different parts of the brain’s reward system including the subcallosal cingulate, which is near the center of the brain.
-The process is shown to regulate brain activity by reversing pretreatment blood flow changes similar to what antidepressant medication does.
+The deep brain stimulation (DBS) comes from a tiny neurostimulator placed into the brain that sends electrical impulses to different parts of the brain’s reward system.
+This also includes the the subcallosal cingulate, which is near the center of the brain.
+The process is shown to regulate brain activity by reversing pretreatment blood flow changes, similar to what antidepressant medication does.

 According to Medical News Today, over 17 million adults in the United States have had an episode of major depression at one point in their lives.
 It is considered a worldwide disease defined as a mental disorder that is characterized by persistent feeling of sadness and loss of interest that impairs daily life.
 The early signs of depression can be found here.
 Currently the most popular forms of depression treatment include cognitive behavioral therapy (CBT), behavioral therapy, interpersonal therapy, family therapy and EMDR.